danilolic/vehicles/README.md

 git clone https://github.com/danilolic/vehicles.git
 cd vehicle
 bundle install
+touch config/master.key && echo -e "395a8e6203ebea08e42b35be14434763" >> config/master.key

 rails db:create db:migrate db:seed
 ```
+**Warning:** Do not share your master key if you have sensitive data.
 With db:seed you can get some samples to query.

 ### Initialize